Kremlikv/Wordbaker/README.txt

 RED-GREEN
 Quiz highlights correct answers in red and wrong in red.
 Result of a day of editing!
 It required moving part of the logic to a separate file submit_answer.php

+LONG MP3 AND MP3 DELETE
+We fixed the problem with ssml audio generaition for long files.
+And added option to delete MP3.
+So when you update your table, you can create a new audio.

+QUIZ
+Quiz AI now works reasonably well.
+You can add pictueres.
+You can select music.
+When you play the game, the gamebox is at the top of page.
+It is mobile responsive.
+Users have time to view question and feedback.
+Feedback is red or green clicked-area.

+UPLOAD FORMAT
+If you cannot format a cvs file properly to be readable for the machine, you an download a sample.